You have accepted your offer and are now ready to study at the University of Adelaide, congratulations! So what next?

 Faculty advice sessions can be found in the online planner, or below.

-Please register for the Faculty of Arts Enrolment Session to be held on Tuesday 23 January from 9.30am in the Braggs Lecture Theatre.
-Make sure you also select the session relevant to your degree from the list provided.
+Located in the Arts Office, Ground Floor Napier Building, University of Adelaide.
 These sessions will provide an overview of your degree, explain the enrolment process and give you the opportunity to enrol at the session.

 Faculty of Engineering, Computer, and Mathematical Sciences